vanelo/guaraniApp/README.md

 GuaraniApp
 ===================================

 This app is based on Miwok App.
-Used in a Udacity course in the Beginning Android Nanodegree.
+Miwok is used in a Udacity course in the Beginning Android Nanodegree.
-This displays lists of vocabulary words for the user to learn the Guarani language.
+This app displays lists of vocabulary words for the user to learn the Guarani language.

 Pre-requisites
 --------------